-Researchers have found that injection sites that hold the highest risk are the glabellar (38.8%), nasal region (25.5%), nasolabial fold (13.3%) and the forehead (12.2%).
-The glabellar region has the highest risk because any deep injection on the periosteum stand a chance of entering the supratrochlear artery and supraorbital artery, whereas the nasal dorsum and nasolabial folds are nearer the facial artery and angular artery.
+Researchers have found that injection sites that hold the highest risk are the glabellar (38.8%), nasal region (25.5%), nasolabial fold (13.3%), and the forehead (12.2%).
+The glabellar region has the highest risk because any deep injection on the periosteum stands a chance of entering the supratrochlear artery and supraorbital artery, whereas the nasal dorsum and nasolabial folds are nearer the facial artery and angular artery.

 Type of filler